-The third element is concerned with proof of unlawfulness.
-The act of having carnal knowledge with or of [or attempting to have carnal knowledge with or of] a person with an impairment of the mind is unlawful unless authorised, justified or excused by law, or is the subject of a specific legal defence.
+This element is concerned with proof of unlawfulness.
+The act of engaging in penile intercourse [or attempting to engage in penile intercourse (as the case may be)] with a person with an impairment of the mind is unlawful unless authorised, justified, or excused by law, or is the subject of a specific legal defence.

-[Here outline any authorisation justification or excuse raised on the evidence and which must be negatived by the prosecution or outline any defence under section 216(5) the onus of which lies on the defendant to prove on the balance of probabilities].
+[Here outline any authorisation, justification, or excuse raised on the evidence and which must be negatived by the prosecution, or outline any defence under s 216(4) the onus of which lies on the defendant to prove on the balance of probabilities (See Chapter 65 - Defences in relation to sexual offences which relate to a specific age or person with impairment of the mind)].

-(If appropriate) In this trial there is no authorisation, justification, excuse or defence raised on the evidence and you will find this element to have been proven.
+(If appropriate): In this trial there is no authorisation, justification, excuse or defence raised on the evidence and you will find this element to have been proven.

-(Where a circumstance of aggravation is charged under section 216(3)).
+(Where a circumstance of aggravation is charged under s 216(3), add the following under (4) or (5) below).